utamuratov/time-scheduler/README.md

 ## Development server

-Run `ng serve` for a dev server.
+First of all run `json-server --watch db.json`.
+And run `ng serve` in the another terminal.
 Navigate to `http://localhost:4214/`.
-The application will automatically reload if you change any of the source files.

 ## JSON SERVER

-Run `json-server --watch db.json`

 ## Draw.io